simon-bonnedahl/TDDE47-pintos/exam-questions/README.md

 A deadlock detection algorithm is called for each resource request Deadlocks are only affecting threads
-A resource-allocation graph can be used to detect deadlocks No deadlock is possible if any of the Coffman conditions are false
+A resource-allocation graph can be used to detect deadlocks ✅ No deadlock is possible if any of the Coffman conditions are false ✅

 ### Which of the following operations require a system call to be performed when called from a user program?

 Reading from memory allocated on the heap
-Allocating new memory on the heap
+Allocating new memory on the heap ✅
-Reading from a file on disk
+Reading from a file on disk ✅
 Making a regular function call

 ### Which of the following items are found in a POSIX inode for a regular file?

-A) File size
+A) File size ✅
 B) Pointer to the directory that the file is located in
-C) Pointers to blocks on disk where the file is stored
+C) Pointers to blocks on disk where the file is stored ✅
 D) The file position indicator (as set by an fseek command)

 ### Which of the following statements are true?

-A) A process in a modern operating system has its own protected memory
+A) A process in a modern operating system has its own protected memory. ✅
-B) Different threads belonging to the same process share memory with each other.
+B) Different threads belonging to the same process share memory with each other. ✅
 C) A thread is only run when there is no process that wants to use the CPU.
 D) Threads are guaranteed to be deadlock-free